gerritdrost/phenum/README.md

 A lot of people love enums.
 Unfortunately, PHP does not support them out-of-the-box, it requires `SplEnum` to be installed.
 I stumbled across this problems as well and decided to attempt to solve it: say hello to phenum.

 ## Why phenum?
 Because it's easy to use and has some cool features.
-Enum values are not simple scalars, they actually are singleton objects.
-Every enum value has it's own instance and can have it's own variables!
-Want to know why?
-Check out the examples.
+Enum values are actually are singleton objects, they have their own instance and can have their own variables!
+Also the library provides utility classes like the EnumMap which can be used to map values to Enums, something not possible with regular PHP arrays.

 ## Setup
 Include [`gerritdrost/phenum`](https://packagist.org/packages/gerritdrost/phenum) using composer.